A success story using the QuestionIt app

 But it sparked my curiosity about what symbol sets are either included or available via in-app purchase in iOS AAC apps.
 So I looked through my vast AAC app collection and came up with the following list of symbol sets.

-Minspeak symbols (and the closely associated symbols used in LAMP Words for Life) are only used in particular SGDs and that app but those are widely used.
+Minspeak symbols (and the closely associated symbols used in LAMP Words for Life) are only used in particular SGDs and the LAMP WFL and Unity apps but those are widely used.

 Looking for info about Sign Language Symbols, Videos & GIFs in AAC Apps?
 See this new blog post (2/1/23): https://bit.ly/SignLanguageSymbols-Videos-GIFs-inAAC